 The Youth Leadership Advisory Council was organized by MPD Chief Janeé Harteau in 2015 with the goal of building trust and improving communication between the Minneapolis Police Department and young people in our city.
 It is composed of approximately one dozen young people who serve as special advisors to Chief Harteau.
-Standard Heating is proud to have sponsored the Youth Summit, along with other public and private organizations.
+Standard Heating is proud to have sponsored the Youth Summit and other public and private organizations.

 Tuesday’s event explored community policing from the perspective of youth participants and police.
-The dialogue focused on MPD policies and training, gun violence, police interactions with the community, and biases held by police and members of the community.
+The dialogue focused on MPD policies and training, gun violence, police interactions with the community, and biases held by police and community members.
 Workshops at the summit included:

 - Community policing